kurotom/packettracer_docker/README.md

 5. In the project directory, you must create a file named ´.env´, which should only contain **´SHARE_DIRECTORY=/fullpath/to/share_directory´**.

-6. Run the docker command and wait for the process to finish:
+6. Run the docker commands and wait for the process to finish:

    ´´´bash
-   sudo docker compose -f run.yml -p pt9 up -d
+   sudo docker build -t pt9:1.0 -f Dockerfile . sudo docker compose -f run.yml -p pt9 up -d
    ´´´

-   You can change *pt9* to whatever you want.
+   You can change *pt9*, *pt9:1.0* to whatever you want.

 7. Once it finishes without any problems, you can connect to the container using a VNC client with: